 Over the past few weeks, we have focused on best practices in mobile data collection.
-First, we delved into the input level.
-Next, we explored the output level.
-Today, we turn our attention to the all-important realm of security.

 Generally speaking, a well-built mobile application should be safeguarded with a line of defense against security vulnerabilities.
 For one, that means encrypting data in transit by enacting Secure Sockets Layer or Transport Layer Security.
 Such steps protect sensitive information from being intercepted as it travels over Wi-Fi networks.